VladimirGorin/Instaparse/README.md

     step 6: After specifying step 6, ATTENTION THIS STEP SHOULD BE RUN ALWAYS AFTER CHANGE THE USER SETTINGS FILE, this step creates the necessary sessions and json files for recording.

+    step 7: After specifying step 7, you will send a message to users.

 ## Analytics Options
 All parameters can be viewed after running the analytics along the way `/analytics/users_analytics.json`